I’ve always had trouble keeping my office neat.

 That meant we had to child-proof our whole house.
 The fastest way to do that was to dump every offending object into a room with a door that shut: my office!

 Somewhere in there is my office chair.
 But I could barely wade in to reach it.

-There was probably a cat in there, or even two.
-But I could never spot them.
+There might have been a cat in there, or even two.
+But I can’t spot them.

 Lots of misguided advice